Updated: Sep 15, 2022

 Full title: The Ford Treasury of Favorite Recipes from Famous Eating Places

-If you've seen any of the pages of my new cookbook you've noticed I'm crazy about cookbook illustration.
+If you've perused the pages of my cookbook you've noticed I'm crazy about cookbook illustration.
 The Ford Treasury series delivers BIG with gorgeous line art and paintings for each "famous eating place" recipe.
 Union Oyster House!
 Antoine's!
 The Brown Derby!
 Some of the best recipes and art from this terrific book are below.

 The dust jacket folds out into a huge USA map that's perfect "to decorate your kitchen or game room."
 Now that's value.